Programs

 Frequently Asked Questions

-We gratefully accept new or gently used seasonal clothing donations, and are able to accept one bag of clothing at a time.
-Unfortunately we do not have the capacity to accept general clothing donations outside this list.
-75% of our guests are adult men so this is our greatest need, although we will accept clothing for women and children.
+We gratefully accept new or gently used seasonal clothing donations.
+Unfortunately, we do not have the capacity to accept general clothing donations outside this list.
+75% of our guests are adult men, so this is our greatest need, although, we will accept clothing for women and children.

 My Place box items may be new OR gently used!
-It's a great way to downsize, repurpose and reuse items that you no longer need.
-Pair those with an item or two you find on sale and you can create the perfect box for someone just starting out!
-Better yet, get your friend together and divide up the items on the list and you'll have a complete box before you know it!
+It's a great way to downsize, repurpose, and reuse items that you no longer need.
+Pair those with an item or two you find on sale, and you can create the perfect box for someone just starting out!
+Better yet, get your friends together, divide up the items on the list, and you'll have a complete box before you know it!
 We do ask that My Place boxes arrive at Samaritan Center completed.
-That way we have all the items ready to go for that excited individual with a new home.
+That way, we have all the items ready to go for that excited individual with a new home.